Rebecca George: Professional life

-George worked in cable TV in the early 1980s in the USA and UK, including for one of Robert Maxwell’s companies, SelecTV (US TV channel).
+George worked in cable TV in the early 1980s in the US and UK, including for one of Robert Maxwell’s companies, SelecTV (US TV channel).
 Realising that cable and satellite TV was not taking off in the UK as fast as she had hoped, she joined a management consultancy, Spicer and Pegler for three years to broaden her range of skills.
 In 1988 she joined IBM as a sales rep, at the time IBM were just entering the professional services market.
 George stayed at IBM for nearly 20 years, in a range of roles in sales, HR and business process engineering.
 She worked for two years in the US in the mid-1990s, and for a year in France later on.
 George’s focus has always been transforming business processes enabled by IT.
 In 2001, she started working with the Public Sector as the UK government was starting its digital journey.
 In 2006, she joined Deloitte as a Partner, in their Public Sector business.
 Initially, she worked with Central Government Departments, and in 2011 she took over Deloitte’s UK Healthcare Practice.

 In 2016, she led Deloitte's UK Healthcare Practice and was the Global lead for Public Sector Health and Social Services, in addition to being Deloitte’s lead Partner for Healthcare in the UK, Europe, Middle East, and Africa.
 She specialised in clinical transformation enabled by technology and has a particular interest in improving patient outcomes in cancer and diabetes.
 As of March 2019, she leads Deloitte’s Public Sector practice across 13 European countries.
 It was while she was working in the USA that she was inspired to get involved in a range of diversity initiatives, including increasing the participation of women in IT.
 Her passion for diversity has continued ever since.
 She has led or been involved with initiatives to encourage and support women in IT at every level – school projects, university applications and courses, graduate recruitment schemes, early career development, maternity leave and returners, executive promotion and retention, and board participation.